Turfco

 Rake out the dead material

-For whatever reason, when grass dies, the dead material is left in the patch or area to slowly decay.
+For whatever reason, when the grass dies, the dead material is left in the patch or area to slowly decay.
 Rake up as much of this debris as you can to encourage your lawn to thicken up and recover quicker.
 More sunlight, water, and oxygen will penetrate these regions, allowing the healthy grass to spread back through while improving the overall health of the grass.

 Aerate with a garden fork